hugo-sebastiao/hugo-sebastiao.github.io/index.md

 I work at the intersection of software engineering and experimental research.
 I help when a project needs more than generic coding — for example, when software must coordinate hardware, support real-time acquisition, remain maintainable, and be usable by scientists in day-to-day operation.

 I am particularly useful for projects where:

+- Software that only works when the original developer is there
+- Instruments that require too many manual steps
+- Fragile integrations between cameras, stages, detectors, and analysis code
+- Research prototypes that are hard to extend or trust
 - A prototype needs to become reliable software
 - Multiple instruments or devices must work together
 - A manual workflow needs to be automated